This blog may contain affiliate links. Read our disclosure policy for more info.

 The Stanley Park Summer Cinema has a huge range of free outdoor movie showings in the summer.
 They’re usually held in July and August every weekend.

 Another popular place is the Sunset Cinema at the Queen Elizabeth Theatre Plaza.
-This outdoor theater usually has 3 showings in July and 3 in August, however, the event was canceled in 2020 and 2021 with no dates for 2022 yet.
+This outdoor theater usually has 3 showings in July and 3 in August, however, the event was canceled in 2020 and 2021 and just returned in 2022.
+There are no dates out yet for 2023 so keep an eye out on this website.

 Be sure to check the latest news on each outdoor theater as they are subject to change – especially during these times!